Tuesday, December 15, 2009

 6) Other fonts of the same classification: Perpetua, and Goudy.

-WIRED; the essay "Cult of the Ugly" by Steven Heller is published in Eye; and the great Justin Lodoly celebrated his 4th birthday in May of that same year.
+7) Louis Rosserto and John Plunkett launch one of my favorite magazines, WIRED; the essay "Cult of the Ugly" by Steven Heller is published in Eye; and the great Justin Lodoly celebrated his 4th birthday in May of that same year.

 8) Other fonts by the disturbed Jeremy Tankard: Bliss Pro, Enigma, and Wayfarer.